-• One single qualifying chronic condition:
+- One single qualifying chronic condition:

-HIV/AIDS or
+- HIV/AIDS or

-Serious Mental Illness (SMI) (Adults) or
+- Serious Mental Illness (SMI) (Adults) or

+- Sickle Cell Disease (both Adults and Children or

-Serious Emotional Disturbance (SED) or Complex Trauma (Children)
+- Serious Emotional Disturbance (SED) or Complex Trauma (Children)

 Substance use disorders (SUDS) are considered chronic conditions, but do not by themselves qualify an individual for Health Home services.
 Individuals with SUDS must have another chronic condition (as described below) to qualify.